bachew/darknodes/README.md

 Repeat passphrase: ******
 ```

-It basically archive `~/.darknode` without `.terraform` and binary files and encrypts it using GnuPG.
-You can check the content:
+It archives `~/.darknode` without `.terraform` and binary files and encrypts it using GnuPG.
+You can inspect the backup file content:

 ```console
 $ inkbot list-backup darknodes.tgz.gpg